hassan-pmp/agile/bty.md

   - At Sprint Planning it guides the Developerswhen creating a forecasts for Items
   - It helps the Developers identify the work remaining for an Increment to be ready for release
 - Scrum teams are cross-functional, meaning the members have all the skills necassary to create value each sprint.
 They are also self-managing, meaning they internally decide Who does What, When, and How.
+- **Scrum Master manages the Process, not the People. the People manage themselves**
 -